Estudiantes de La Plata

 Club Estudiantes de La Plata (/es/ lit.
-"La Plata Students"), simply referred to as Estudiantes de La Plata, is an Argentine professional sports club based in La Plata.
+"Students of La Plata"), referred to simply as Estudiantes de La Plata, is an Argentine professional sports club based in La Plata.
 The club's football team currently competes in the Primera División, where it has spent most of its history.

 The club is a successful team in Argentina.
 In 1967, Estudiantes was the first team outside the traditional "big five" to win a professional league title.
 It has won four additional league titles and has had greater international success, having won six international titles.
 Estudiantes' international title championships are four Copa Libertadores (including three straight from 1968 to 1970), an Intercontinental Cup, and an Interamerican Cup.

 The club was founded in 1905 when a group of players and fans decided to break away from Gimnasia de La Plata, which favored indoor sport rather than football.
 Matches between the two clubs are known as the Clásico Platense.

 Other sports where Estudiantes competes are basketball, team handball, field hockey, golf, swimming, judo, and volleyball.